DimensionalShade/p-vs-np-hypothesis/README.md

 P \ne NP
 \]

-This is not a formal proof in the sense of resolving the Millennium Problem, but a structural impossibility argument grounded in complexity theory.
+This is argument grounded in complexity theory.